Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

     anything else.

-2. You can **run real programs**: anything that runs on Linux is available for you to run, from web servers, to TCP window monitoring tools, to Wireshark.
+2. You can **run real programs**: anything that runs on Linux is available for you to run, from web servers to TCP window monitoring tools to Wireshark.

 3. You can **customize packet forwarding**: Mininet's switches are